-Refrigeration is probably the biggest energy consuming sector of most Australian wineries.
+Refrigeration is by far the biggest energy consuming sector of most Australian wineries.

 Tyrrell’s runs a very economical refrigeration system by maintaining cooling water temperatures of between 6 and 8°C. (Many wineries run a refrigerated brine system to recirculate the cooling liquid at temperatures a few degrees below zero).
 Tyrrell’s system therefore uses far less energy.

-On top of this, Tyrrells recently installed 4 x Variable Speed Drive (VSD) pumps to recirculate our cooling water.
+On top of this, Tyrrell’s have installed 4 x Variable Speed Drive (VSD) pumps to recirculate our cooling water.
 These VSD pumps are far more efficient than normal pumps, with measured energy savings of 60% compared to the previous pumps.

-We have been progressively upgrading our air conditioners and air cooling units in our warehouses and barrel sheds to run more efficiently.
-Units have now either been replaced or upgraded with thermostats to ensure they are only ever running when absolutely necessary.
+We have upgraded our air conditioners and air cooling units in our warehouses and barrel sheds to run more efficiently.
+Units have either been replaced or upgraded with thermostats to ensure they are only ever running when absolutely necessary.

 Hi-Bay Lighting in our main winery building has been replaced with Low Energy Induction Lights, which use far less power and have a longer service life.

-These bottles are 30 - 40% lighter in weight than the bottles they have replaced, with around 150 grams less glass in every bottle, thus contributing to far less greenhouse gas emissions during their production and their transportation to and from our winery.
+In September 2009 Tyrrell’s became one of the first wineries in Australia to start bottling with O-I Australia’s new environmentally friendly “Lean & Green” range of super-lightweight glass bottles.
+These bottles are 30 – 40% lighter in weight than the bottles they replaced, with around 150 grams less glass in every bottle, thus contributing to far less greenhouse gas emissions during their production and their transportation to and from our winery.